Living the simple life doesn’t necessarily mean moving to a farm, churning butter, and making homemade pies for dessert.

 It may be a walk around the block or sitting on the front porch having a coffee and playing with the chipmunks.

-This has nothing to do with living on a farm but more to do with preserving, creating recipes, and homemade cooking.
+This has nothing to do with living on a farm but with preserving, creating recipes, and homemade cooking.